 - Year 1 or Year 2

-None - This course CANNOT be taken with the course Literatures of the Near and Middle East.
-It is available as a half course open option for students on other SOAS degrees at Year 1 level.
+None - This module CANNOT be taken with the module Literatures of the Near and Middle East.
+It is available as a half module open option for students on other SOAS degrees at Year 1 level.

 - Understanding of themes and topics of a range of mediaeval literatures of the NME in translation